Kitware/VTK/Utilities/Upgrading/README.WindowsMangling.txt

     violations.
 We are willing to let users break this policy by defining macros but we do not want to require users to define macros to get this policy.

+NOTE: Since GetClassName is so widely used it was decided that it would not be renamed or deprecated at this time.
+The documentation above uses GetClassName as an example but not all of these changes were actually applied to it in VTK.
+All changes were applied to other offending methods, but only enough changes were applied to GetClassName to get it to work whether or not windows.h is included or UNICODE is defined.
+The method is no longer virtual so user code must define a GetClassNameInternal protected method instead of GetClassName in order to override it.
+Since most user code defines the method with vtkTypeRevisionMacro anyway this should not require many changes.